SharktasticA/SHORK-486/README.md

 A minimal Linux distribution originally based on [FLOPPINUX's](https://github.com/w84death/floppinux) build instructions, but developed into something more automated and tailored for my usage.
 The aim is to produce an operating system that is very lean but functional for PCs with 486SX-class or better processors, often with my '90s IBM ThinkPads in mind.
 Whilst FLOPPINUX and [Action Retro's video on it](https://www.youtube.com/watch?v=SiHZbnFrHOY) provided a great basis to start with and inspired me, SHORK 486 does not offer a floppy diskette image.
 A raw disk drive image is built instead, as my scope includes more utilities and functionality.

-A complete SHORK 486 system aims to work with at least 16MiB system memory and take up no more than ~75MiB on the disk.
-Despite those constraints, a complete SHORK 486 system offers many typical Unix/Linux commands, an FTP, SCP and SSH client, a Git source control client, the Mg (Emacs-style), nano and vi editors, basic ISA, PCI and PCMCIA NIC support, supports most major keyboard language layouts, and has a cute ASCII shark welcome screen!
+A default SHORK 486 system aims to work with at least 16MiB system memory and take up no more than ~75MiB on the disk.
+Despite those constraints, a default SHORK 486 system offers many typical Unix/Linux commands, an FTP, SCP and SSH client, a Git source control client, the Mg (Emacs-style), nano and vi editors, basic IDE, ISA, PCI and PCMCIA NIC support, supports most major keyboard language layouts, and has a cute ASCII shark welcome screen!
 The build script supports many parameters to alter a SHORK 486 build to your liking.
 For example, if making a "minimal" build, the RAM requirement and disk space usage can be brought down to 12MiB and ~5MiB, respectively, whilst still including the typical commands as before, the vi editor, and basic networking support.
+Some people have expressed support for using SHORK 486 on newer hardware for a minimalist Linux environment, and as such, build parameters for enabling high memory, SATA and SMP support are provided if you so desire them!

 <img alt="A screenshot of SHORK 486 running on an 86Box virtual machine after a cold boot" src="screenshots/cold_boot.png" width="512px">